Qiskit/rustworkx/docs/source/playground.rst

    version with `rustworkx.__version__`.

 .. note::
-   The `rustworkx` version in the playground experimental.
+   The `rustworkx` WASM version in the playground experimental.
 If you find any issues, please report them at https://github.com/Qiskit/rustworkx/issues.